The Letter to the Galatians

 5 to whom be the glory into the ages of the ages, amen.

-to whom be: relative pronoun, referring to God the Father. the glory: Grk. doxa originally meant opinion, conjecture, praise or repute in secular Greek in regard to what one thought about a person or thing.
-In the LXX doxa translates Heb. kabod (pronounced "kah-vohd"), "abundance, honor, glory" (SH-3519; BDB 458).
+to whom be: relative pronoun, referring to God the Father. the glory: Grk. ho doxa originally meant opinion, conjecture, praise or repute in secular Greek in regard to what one thought about a person or thing.
+In the LXX doxa translates Heb. kabod (pronounced "kah-vohd"), "abundance, honor, glory" (BDB 458).
 Kabod does include the meanings of dignity of position, reputation of character and the reverence due to or ascribed to someone, and is frequently used for the honor brought or given to God (e.g., Ps 29:1; Isa 42:12).
 In the Besekh doxa is a continuation of the underlying Hebrew concept (DNTT 2:45).

 into the ages: pl. of Grk. aiōn. of the ages: pl. of Grk. aiōn.
 See the previous verse.
 In Hebrew thought historical time was divided into ages, perhaps coinciding with the great covenants that God made with Adam, Noah, Abraham, Israel and David (Eccl 1:10; Rom 16:25; 1Cor 2:7; 10:11; Eph 3:9; Col 1:26; Titus 1:2; Heb 9:26).
 Yeshua and the apostles speak of two specific ages – the present age (Matt 28:20; Mark 10:30; Titus 2:12) and the age to come (Matt 12:32; Mark 10:30; Heb 6:5).
 The phrase is used here to denote ages that will continue without end.
 Most versions translate the phrase as "forever and ever."